Green Chile Posole

 It felt so good to have my hands wrapped around that warm mug of soup.

-To say I was thrilled that I ended up ordering it would be an understatement.
+To say I was thrilled that I ended up ordering it is an understatement.

 I ended up making a vegan green chile posole in my own kitchen that I’ve had on repeat ever since.